amit9oct/amit9oct.github.io/_posts/2020-08-12-LearnTicTacToe.md

 ## 4. The Learning Way

-Now that we have seen various deterministic ways of solving the problem, we can try something which is more like learning Tic-Tac-Toe.
+Now that we have seen various deterministic ways of solving the problem, we can try something which is more like **learning** Tic-Tac-Toe.
 The methods discussed previously will in worst case generate all possible states and assign scores to each state.
-Even though applying machine learning to a problem which can solved without much complexity deterministically doesn't add much advantage.
-But it can a be good problem for learning ML and for other pedagogical purposes.
+Even though applying machine learning to a problem which can be easily solved by deterministic methods doesn't add much value, it can still be considered a good problem for learning ML.

 ### 4.1 The Data

-Before starting to solve any problem the ML way we need data.
+Before starting to solve any problem the ML way, we need data.
 We can generate the data using the deterministic algorithms discussed previously.
-Now at this point you can call it unfair because we are consuming the data previously available from playing Tic-Tac-Toe with the best player.
-Towards the end of this section we will discuss a Q-Learning approach to solving this problem and there we won't use any previous data.
+Now at this point you might want to call it unfair, because we are consuming the data which is previously available from deterministic best player.
+However, towards the end of this section, we will discuss a Q-Learning approach for solving this problem and there we won't use any previous data.

-So lets take a look at the data.
-Here, we have represented the game state using variables $X_{i} \; \forall \; 0 \le i \le 8$ ; $O_{i} \; \forall \; 0 \le i \le 8$; $IsO$; and $score$. $X_{i}$ tells whether there is symbol *'X'* at position $i$, similarly $O_{i}$ tells whether there is symbol *'O'* at position $i$.
+So lets take a look at the data, we have represented the game state using variables $X_{i} \; \forall \; 0 \le i \le 8$ ; $O_{i} \; \forall \; 0 \le i \le 8$; $IsO$; and $score$. $X_{i}$ tells whether there is symbol '$X$' at position $i$, similarly $O_{i}$ tells whether there is symbol '$O$' at position $i$.
 In case both $O_i$ and $X_i$ are zero then position $i$ is empty. $IsO$ tells if $O$ made the last move.

 |...|...|...|
 |---|---|---|